kimwalisch/primecount/doc/Partial-Sieve-Function.md

 to wait idle for data from another thread.
 In 2002 Xavier Gourdon [[5]](#References) devised a modification to the hard special leaves algorithm so that the computation can be slit up into independent chunks.
-This modification relies on the partial sieve function for generating a lookup table of phi(x, i) values for 0 ≤ i ≤ a.
+This modification relies on the partial sieve function for generating a lookup table of phi(x, i) results for i ∈ [0, a].
 Hence now the partial sieve function's performance has become critical for parallel implementations of the combinatorial prime counting algorithms.
 The [Generate phi(x, i) lookup table](https://github.com/kimwalisch/primecount/blob/master/doc/Partial-Sieve-Function.md#generate-phix-i-lookup-table)
 paragraph contains more information.